cl8n/project-loved-web/README.md

 ## Development with Docker

 The provided Docker Compose configuration sets up a development environment with the client, API, MySQL, and Nginx.
-The website is exposed to the host on port 8080, and the MySQL server on port 3306.
+By default, Nginx is exposed to the host on port 8080, and MySQL on port 3306 (see [§ Environment variables](#environment-variables)).

 ### Environment variables

+Two sets of environment variables are available at `.env` and `server/.env`.
+The former can be used to configure the Docker Compose environment, and the latter can be used to configure the API server.

-Server environment variables can be written to `server/.env`.
-If this file doesn't exist, it will be created as a copy of `server/.env.example` during the containers' startup.
-Variables under "API server options" and "MySQL connection options" are overridden by the containers.
+During the containers' startup, each file will be created with a default configuration if it doesn't already exist.
+API server variables under "API server options" and "MySQL connection options" are overridden by the container.

 ### Live data